 22 January, 2024

-A Ukrainian man from the Luhansk region – conscripted to fight for Russian-backed separatist forces, which then merged with the Russian army – lies injured in a field hospital set up in an underground winery near Bakhmut, Donbas, Ukraine.
+A wounded Ukrainian man who was conscripted to fight for Russia at a field hospital in an underground winery in the Bakhmut region, near Donbas, Ukraine.
 His left leg and arm were later amputated.

-By 2025, Russian troops occupied some 20 percent of Ukraine, as part of what is arguably the largest war of conquest in Europe since World War II.
-The city of Bakhmut, where this soldier was injured, has seen some of the bloodiest battles of the war.
+Russia has occupied vast swathes of eastern Ukraine, as part of the largest war of conquest in Europe since World War II.
+Bakhmut, where the soldier was injured, has seen some of the bloodiest battles.
+Ukrainian officials have repeatedly condemned these mobilizations as illegal under international law.
+They say the conscriptions are part of Russia’s broader strategy to integrate these regions and legitimize Russian control.

 This photograph is part of a larger project contrasting the brutal realities of the war in Ukraine with the distorted perceptions within Russian society, which you can view on the photographer's website.